-The tendency of the Russians to scatter throughout the community was strengthened by the nature of the postrevolutionary immigrants, who tended to be skilled and highly literate and therefore able to assume employment and residence in various sections of the city.
-Organizations within the new group of immigrants were few.
+The tendency of the Russians to scatter throughout the community was strengthened by the professional nature of the White émigrés, who were able to assume employment and residence in various sections of the city.
+Organizations within the new group of immigrants were initially few.
 Some did gather at HIRAM HOUSE social settlement.
 A Russian Circle was begun at the Intl.
 Institute of the YWCA in the 1930s; the 64 Russians enrolled at the YWCA lived in areas as diverse as LAKEWOOD, PARMA, and CLEVELAND HTS.
 In the 1930s, the city did have a branch of the liberal national organization the Russians Consolidated Union of Mutual Aid.
-Several local organizations started by the Soviet Union in Cleveland during the 1930s, including the Friends of the Soviet Union at E. 55th and Euclid and the Russian American Institute in the Erie Bldg., may have appeared Russian to the general onlooker, but they failed to garner any membership from the local Russian community.
-Instead, they, like the radical Ukrainian Labor Temple in the TREMONT area, tended to attract American radicals or those from ethnic groups such as the HUNGARIANS and Ukrainians.
+Several local organizations started by the Soviet Union in Cleveland during the 1930s, including the Friends of the Soviet Union at E. 55th and Euclid and the Russian American Institute in the Erie Bldg., may have appeared “Russian” to the general onlooker, but they failed to garner any interest from the local Russian community.
+Instead, like the radical Ukrainian Labor Temple in the Tremont area, such institutions tended to attract American radicals or those from ethnic groups such as the HUNGARIANS and Ukrainians.

 John J. Grabowski